Soldier Performance

 Center for Advanced Self-Powered Systems of Integrated Sensors and Technologies (ASSIST)

 Wearable technology can monitor an individual’s health and help prevent casualties during military training, by spotting health problems before they become critical.
 ASSIST focuses on creating self-powered sensing, computing, and communication systems to enable data-driven insights.
-ASSIST brings together researchers, practitioners, and industry partners in a diverse and inclusive ecosystem that encourages innovation with a focus on education and outreach.
+ASSIST brings together researchers, practitioners, and industry partners in an ecosystem that encourages innovation with a focus on education and outreach.
 The center develops systems for high-value applications by integrating fundamental advances in energy harvesting, low-power electronics, and sensors with a focus on usability and actionable data.

 Movement Biomechanics Laboratory (MoBL)